-When the diagnosis for dementia is made, a number of things about the future need to be discussed.
+When a diagnosis of dementia is made, a number of things about the future need to be discussed.
 This video highlights some points you may wish to discuss with your doctor.

 I know this is going to be hard for Sally.
 But I want to make it as easy as possible.
 I mean, I trust her with all the day to day decisions.
 But are there any big things that I can be deciding now while I still can?